AFT Pharmaceuticals more than doubles full-year profit

-Managing director and chief executive Dr Hartley Atkinson said Maxigesic performed as well as expected, but the company's broad portfolio of other products, like its lubricating eye drops, also delivered.

-"Some products went down and were impacted by Covid [and] other products improved, but it's really the breadth of our portfolio [that delivered results] so I wouldn't really say Covid was an advantage for us, we really achieved this result despite Covid," he said.
+A record annual result with double-digit revenue growth coupled with news of a dividend next year helped push the share price more than 10 per cent higher as investors liked what they saw.

+Total revenue in the year to March 31 jumped 15.2 per cent to $130 million, driven by licensing of its flagship pain relief drug Maxigesic.
+Net profit rose 155 per cent to $19.8m with operating profit of $20.4m coming in ahead of guidance.

-The company also introduced a dividend policy, with the board intending to pay its maiden dividend in 2023, in the range of 20-30 per cent of net profit.
+The board has declared to pay its maiden dividend in 2023, in the range of 20-30 per cent of net profit.

+Managing director and chief executive Dr Hartley Atkinson said the result was pleasing.

+"We set targets 12 months ago and obviously it's been a pretty variable operating environment with lots of curve balls so the fact that we've been able to deliver that result we are really pleased.

 AFT said the second half of the year was stronger, with a traditional sales boost jump around Christmas, and it was also given a boost from previously delayed product launches.